Arthur Herbert, 1st Earl of Torrington: Early life

 Born the son of Sir Edward Herbert and Margaret Smith, daughter of Thomas Smith, Herbert joined the Royal Navy in 1663.
 He was appointed a lieutenant in the third-rate HMS Defiance and saw action at the St. James's Day Battle in July 1666 during the Second Anglo-Dutch War.

 Promoted to post-captain in 1666, he was given command of the fifth-rate HMS Pembroke in April 1667, of the fourth-rate HMS Constant Warwick in September 1668 and of the fourth-rate HMS Dragon in May 1672.

 He went on to captain the third-rate HMS Dreadnought in spring 1672 and commanded her at the Battle of Solebay in May 1672 during the Franco-Dutch War.
 After that he took command of the third-rate HMS Cambridge in October 1673 and was severely injured while commanding her at the Battle of Schooneveld in June 1673.

-He commissioned the third-rate HMS Rupert in February 1678, and then commanded a squadron tasked with defending Tangier from the Moors in December 1679.
+He commissioned the third-rate HMS Rupert in February 1678, serving under John Narborough with the British fleet in the Mediterranean.
+In April 1679, Narborough returned to England, leaving Herbert in command of a squadron to continue the task of defending British interests in the Mediterranean in general and the colony of Tangier in particular.
+In July 1680, the Admiralty promoted Herbert to Admiral.
+Herbert was more successful than his predecessor, with a smaller force.
+In 1682, he negotiated a peace with Algiers that endured until 1816.
+His practice of convoying British merchant vessels showed much better protection of trade interests.
+Since Tangier was not well sited for action against the Barbary pirate ports of Algiers, Salé, Tripoli, and Tunis, Herbert made use of Gibraltar as a base for the fleet (arranging access with the Spanish in a local informal arrangement).
+Herbert's command in the Mediterranean continued until June 1683.